23 Doctors’ Own Tips for Healthy Hair

 Munch On Brazil Nuts

 Brazil nuts are high in selenium, a nutrient Dr. Yadav recommends for maintaining healthy strands.
 In fact, just one ounce of the South American-derived nut provides 774 percent of your daily recommended amount of the nutrient.
 Other solid sources of selenium include sardines, halibut, and turkey.

 Try A Dietary Supplement

 Suffering from hay-like strands that just beg for moisture?
 Forget the pricy deep conditioning treatments at your salon and opt for an affordable OTC remedy.
 “To treat dry hair, try including a dietary supplement like Vitafusion Gorgeous Hair, Skin and Nails in your daily regimen,” says Dr. Ingleton.

-“I recommend Nutrafol, two pills twice daily—contains nutraceutical ingredients that are essential for hair growth,” dermatologist Valerie D. Callender, MD, says.
+“I recommend Nutrafol, two pills twice daily—contains nutraceutical ingredients that are essential for hair growth,” Dr. Callender says.